 Book a Gas Safe installation or service now with Boiler Central – Simply get a fixed price online in under 20 seconds

 You may risk endangering the lives of your family and your property if you allow someone other than a Gas Safe Registered engineer to perform gas work in your house especially if you are getting a new boiler, so, fortunately, every new boiler installation at Boiler Central is carried out by a Gas Safe engineer

 Making this mistake can have terrible repercussions, and for that very reason, always ensure you only hire a professional with a certificate.
 We cover all the details about the Gas Safe Register in detail in this guide, along with information on its significance.

 Get an online fixed price in 20 seconds:

 What is the Gas Safe Register?

-The Gas Safe Register is a list of organisations and people officially allowed to operate with gas and connected appliances available on the Gas Safe Register and this includes a new boiler that runs on gas.
+The Gas Safe Register is a list of organisations and people officially allowed to operate with gas and connected appliances available on the Gas Safe Register and this includes a replacement gas boiler.